xpensia/drydock/README.md

 drydock expose an HTTP API to receive instructions about repositories to pull

+## Configuration

+all configuration are passed by environment variables

+- API_KEY: _String_ to compare to X-Drydock-Key request header
+- STORAGE_PATH: path where to store de repositories
+- SSH_KEY: optional _String_ encoded in base64 to replace ~/.ssh/id_rsa

 ## Roadmap

 - store already cloned repositories on S3
+- mercurial support
 - garbage collect localy stored repositories
 - http endpoint to receive pull/push from ssh (via custom http upgrade) and http